ragizaki/IconGPT/README.md

 # IconGPT

 I created a web app to create stunning icons with the OpenAI DALL-E-2 API.
 You can use these generated icons for business logos, personal projects, profile pictures and much more!
+Check it out <a href="https://icon-gpt.vercel.app/" target="__blank">here!</a>

 ## Built With
 - Nextjs